Tennis, Miami Masters: Rohan Bopanna and Matthew Ebden win second title of season

 Rohan Bopanna won the men’s doubles crown along with partner Matthew Ebden of Australia at the ATP Miami Masters in the United States on Saturday.

-Bopanna and Ebden beat Croatia’s Ivan Dodig and American Austin Krajicek, 6-7(3) 6-3 10-6 in just under two hours to win their second title of the season.
+Bopanna and Ebden beat Croatia’s Ivan Dodig and American Austin Krajicek 6-7(3), 6-3, 10-6 in just under two hours to win their second title of the season.
 Earlier this year, the duo won the 2024 Australian Open, which was Bopanna’s first Grand Slam title in the men’s doubles event.

 This title win also means that the Indo-Australian pair will reclaim the world No 1 spot in the men’s doubles rankings, surpassing Krajicek.

-“It’s been magical, especially to win here, in the Magic City,” said Bopanna as reported by the tournament website.
+“It’s been magical, especially to win here, in the Magic City,” said Bopanna, as reported by the tournament website.

 “It’s been beautiful.
 I have to thank Matthew, who has been such a great partner for what he does on the court, with the communication, with the way we handle pressure situations.”